2002–03 Australian region cyclone season: Tropical Cyclone Epi

 In early June, an area of fairly persistent convection stretched from Papua New Guinea to just north of Fiji.
 Around 0630 UTC on 5 June, Epi developed near Woodlack Island, unusually close to the Equator.
 Initially, the storm appeared to be undergoing rapid deepening, prompting the JTWC to issue a TCFA.
 However, strong wind shear caused the system to quickly become less organized and the TCFA was soon cancelled.
 A very short lived cyclone, a Papua New Guinea warning during the late morning hour of 5 June placed Epi's center about 130 km northeast of Woodlack Island.
-Never recognized as a tropical cyclone by the JTWC, the third and final warning was issued later that day after winds fell below gale force.
+It was never recognized as a tropical cyclone by the JTWC, the third and final warning was issued later that day after winds fell below gale force.